on Integrated Computing and STEM Education with Robotics and Arduino

 - A Laptop running Windows XP or higher or Mac OS 10.7 or higher is necessary during the training.
 Please bring a laptop with you for participation in the workshop.
 Therefore, you can bring home all free teaching resources.
-You must have administrative privileges on the laptop to install software.

-- C-STEM Starter Kit with Raspberry Pi and Arduino, Linkbot and/or Lego Mindstorms NXT/EV3 robots will be provided during the training.
+- Arduino Uno Starter Kit and Linkbot robots will be provided during the training.

 - Optional Continuing Education Unit quarter credits from UC Davis Extension are available for professional development conducted at UC Davis.

 - Certificate of Professional Development Credit hours upon training completion.